Specification

 Security

-SSGSCP employs AES-256 CTR for packet encryption using a pre-shared key (PSK).
+SSGSCP employs AES-256 CTR for packet encryption using a 256-bit pre-shared key (PSK).
 Each packet has a 4-byte integrity check value and 8-byte initialization vector (IV).
-While SSGSCP is secure enough for most use cases, due to its very simple and compact design, it is possible for an adversary with sufficient resources to forge messages.
-For this reason, the specification is currently being revised.
+While SSGSCP is secure for most use cases, despite strong encryption, it is possible for an attacker with sufficient time and resources to

 Initiating a Connection